permissionizer/server/README.md

-While the process of issuing tokens is secure and requires explicit policies for the token exchange, to maintain full control over token exchange and deployment, organizations can create a custom Permissionizer App (public or internal) and deploy an instance of the Permissionizer Server.
+While the process of issuing tokens is secure and requires explicit policies for the token exchange, to maintain full control over token exchange and deployment, organizations can create a custom Permissionizer App and deploy an instance of the Permissionizer Server.
 This ensures that no tokens ever leave the organization's internal network.

-To deploy a custom instance of the Permissionizer Server, follow these steps:
+To completely self-host a Permissionizer Server, follow these steps:

 1. **Create a GitHub App**